Feb 12, 2020

 Jan 18, 2020

-This dish dont need any explanation.
+Tandoori chicken doesn't need any explanation.
 Its very popular in India and nowadays all over the world.
 There was a rumor that without 'tandoor/oven' you cannot make tandoori.
 But believe me today I am sharing 'oven method and stove top method' of making tandoori chicken.
 'Tandoor' means oven made with clay and the heat comes from charcoal.
 In restaurants the actual tandoor flavour comes when juices of chicken drops on the charcoal, it creat a nice smokey flavor.
 You will fall in love with those charred, spicy chicken legs.
 Please give this recipe a try at your home and prove the rumor wrong!

 Jan 14, 2020